Displayed prices are for multiple nights. Check the site for price per night. I see hostels starting at 200b/day and hotels from 500b/day on agoda.

 -

 Great day at Phoenix had by all.
 Hilly pars the first two and Dungie and Taxi were looking for their rickshaw to make a quick exit but then things went pairshaped for the Motherland and the Dhaka Dongers, proudly sponsored by Bundaberg Rum, took control with some brilliant lob wedges that never went higher than three feet and screamed 100 yards past the green and a hot putter than actually sent a 40-foot putt 4 feet forward.
-Doggie and my singles event was our typical see-saw affair with Doggie courageously fighting back from 3-down before cracking under the pressure and s
+Doggie and my singles event was our typical see-saw affair with Doggie courageously fighting back from 3-down before cracking under the pressure and suffering a humiliating 2-and-1 defeat.
+The 100 baht will be framed and autographed for charity.
+I'M LUVIN IT!

 -